vbUmich/Multi-armed-Portfolio-Bandit/docs/index.md

 **Rewards**

 Our MAB aims to maximize the cumulative sum of the rewards observed through the whole experiment.
 We consider two distinct reward-generating functions that serve different purposes from a financial perspective: the first is constructed to measure Profit and Loss (P&L), the second one measures risk-adjusted profit and loss (Sharpe ratio).
 These are common financial objectives when constructing portfolios or analyzing strategies.
-- Portfolio Profit and Loss: at each time step it calculates the return of the recommended portfolio.
+- **Portfolio Profit and Loss**: at each time step it calculates the return of the recommended portfolio.
-- Portfolio Risk-Adjusted Profit and Loss: at each time step it calculates the return of the recommended portfolio, divided by the expected ex-ante standard deviation of the recommended portfolio.
+- **Portfolio Risk-Adjusted Profit and Loss**: at each time step it calculates the return of the recommended portfolio, divided by the expected ex-ante standard deviation of the recommended portfolio.
 This standard deviation is calculated by assuming the historical covariances between the equity and fixed income stay the same.

 ### 2.4 Action Space: Strategies and Supervised Models